MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-cloud-based-mailboxes-for-on-premises-users.md

 Include the following information when you submit the request to Microsoft Support:

-- The default domain name of your Office 365 organization.
+- The default domain name of your organization.

-- The tenant name and tenant ID of your Office 365 organization.
+- The tenant name and tenant ID of your organization.
 You can find these in the Azure Active Directory portal (under **Manage** \> **Properties**).
 See [Find your Office 365 tenant ID](https://support.office.com/article/6891b561-a52d-4ade-9f39-b492285e2c9b).

 - The following title or description of the purpose of the support request: "Enable Application Content Search for On-premises Users".
 This helps route the request to the Office 365 eDiscovery engineering team who will implement the request.